-Condition and context: The School did not include the Supply Chain Assistance Grant on the SEFA for fiscal year 2024.
+Condition and context: The School did not include the Supply Chain Assistance Grant which is part of the Child Nutrition Cluster on the SEFA for fiscal year 2024.

 Cause: The School failed to have procedures in place to identify and reflect all federal grants on the SEFA.